DevanshMehta01/1-RAG-based-LLM-for-Website-PDF-Retrieval/README.md

 1. LangChain for RAG pipeline
 2. HuggingFace embeddings + FAISS for vector search
-3. Groq API (Qwen3-32B) for fast, smart answers
+3. Groq API (LLM) for fast, smart answers
 4. BeautifulSoup + PyPDF2 for scraping & parsing
 5. Streamlit for the interactive UI